NVIDIA/aistore/README.md

 AIS features a [highly-available control plane](docs/ha.md) where all gateways are absolutely identical in terms of their (client-accessible) data and control plane [APIs](docs/http_api.md).
 Gateways can be ad hoc added and removed, deployed remotely and/or locally to the compute clients (the latter option will eliminate one network roundtrip to resolve object locations).

 ## Fast Tier
+AIS can be deployed as a fast tier in front of existing Amazon S3 and Google Cloud (GCP) storage.

-As a fast tier, AIS populates itself on demand (via *cold* GETs) and/or via its own *prefetch* API (see [List/Range Operations](#listrange-operations)) that runs in the background to download batches of objects.
+As a fast tier, AIS populates itself on demand (via *cold* GETs) and/or via its own *prefetch* API (see [List/Range Operations](docs/batch.md#listrange-operations)) that runs in the background to download batches of objects.
 In addition, AIS can cache and tier itself (as of 2.0, native tiering is *experimental*).

 ### Other Services